 How IMEs fit into your value chain

-When the project requires it, tools such as a Gage R&R study or measurement uncertainty management help formalize the reliability of the system (especially on critical dimensions).
+When required, tools such as Gage R&R studies or measurement uncertainty analysis can help formalize the reliability of the measurement system, especially for critical dimensions.

 Do you need support in metrology and dimensional control?

-If you’re evaluating a supplier for machining, welding, and verification of pump and valve components, the key question is:
+If you are evaluating a supplier for machining, welding and verification of pump, valve or compressor components, the key question is:

 Can they prove with data that they control what they deliver?